Skip to content

 typescript

-import { QuantumPropertyManager, ensureLoaded } from "quantum-forge-framework/quantum";
+import { QuantumPropertyManager, ensureLoaded } from "quantum-forge/quantum";

 await ensureLoaded();